-

 Am I a Liar?

 Calling someone a liar is an accusation with serious implications.
 It is not a charge we deal with casually.
 Whether a child or an adult, liar borders upon being a dirty word in our society.
-It is not a term to be thrown around casually or lightly because of the light cast upon the character Continue reading
+It is not a term to be thrown around casually or lightly because of the light cast upon the character of one accused of lying.
+To accuse one of lying is to accuse of being knowingly misleading, confusing, and deceptive.
+The concept of lying is addressed in the New Testament roughly thirty-five times.
+Titus 1 and John 8 refer to God and Satan lying.
+Titus… Continue reading

 -